-The TSB41LV02A provides a 1.86 V nominal bias voltage at the TPBIAS terminal for port termination.
-The PHY contains two independent TPBIAS circuits.
+The TSB41AB3 provides a 1.86-V nominal bias voltage at the TPBIAS terminal for port termination.
+The PHY contains three independent TPBIAS circuits.
 This bias voltage, when seen through a cable by a remote receiver, indicates the presence of an active connection.
-This bias voltage source must be stabilized by an external filter capacitor of 1.0 $\mu$ F.
+This bias voltage source must be stabilized by an external filter capacitor of 1 $\mu$ F.

-The line drivers in the TSB41LV02A operate in a high-impedance current mode, and are designed to work with external 112- $\Omega$ line-termination resistor networks in order to match the 110- $\Omega$ cable impedance.
+The line drivers in the TSB41AB3, operating in a high-impedance current mode, are designed to work with external $112-\Omega$ line-termination resistor networks in order to match the $110-\Omega$ cable impedance.
 One network is provided at each end of a twisted-pair cable.
-Each network is composed of a pair of series-connected 56- $\Omega$ resistors.
-The midpoint of the pair of resistors that is directly connected to the twisted-pair-A terminals is connected to its corresponding TPBIAS voltage terminal.
-The midpoint of the pair of resistors that is directly connected to the twisted-pair-B terminals is coupled to ground through a parallel R-C network with recommended values of 5 k $\Omega$ and 220 pF.
-The values of the external line termination resistors are designed to meet the standard specifications when connected in parallel with the internal receiver circuits.
+Each network is composed of a pair of series-connected $56-\Omega$ resistors.
+The midpoint of the pair of resistors that is directly connected to the twisted-pair A terminals is description (continued)

+connected to its corresponding TPBIAS voltage terminal.
+The midpoint of the pair of resistors that is directly connected to the twisted-pair B terminals is coupled to ground through a parallel R-C network with recommended values of 5 k $\Omega$ and 220 pF.
+The values of the external line-termination resistors are designed to meet the standard specifications when connected in parallel with the internal receiver circuits.
 An external resistor connected between the R0 and R1 terminals sets the driver output current, along with other internal operating currents.
-This current setting resistor has a value of 6.3 k $\Omega$ ±1%.
-This may be accomplished by placing a 6.34-k $\Omega$ ±1% resistor in parallel with a 1-M $\Omega$ resistor.
+This current setting resistor has a value of 6.34 k $\Omega$ ±1%.

-When the power supply of the TSB41LV02A is 0 V while the twisted-pair cables are connected, the TSB41LV02A transmitter and receiver circuitry will present a high impedance to the cable and will not load the TPBIAS voltage at the other end of the cable.
+When the power supply of the TSB41AB3 is off while the twisted-pair cables are connected, the TSB41AB3 transmitter and receiver circuitry presents a high-impedance signal to the cable and does not load the TPBIAS voltage at the other end of the cable.